talkjs/talkjs-examples/c#/blazor_talkjs/README.md

     - This will open the project in Visual Studio
    1. In the `app.razor` file:
    1. Replace `<APP_ID>` with your App Id which can be found in the **Settings** tab of your [TalkJS dashboard](https://talkjs.com/dashboard/login).
    1. Click the green run button at top-center of visual studio to run the project.
-Your project should be render on the browser.
+Your project should render on the browser.